 Professor Alexander mused that before Obama was elected she thought to herself that if Obama was elected no one would listen to her griping about the broken racial system in America.

 She spoke about how difficult it was to get anyone to listen to her when she first broached the subject.

-She revealed that whilst there she was constantly suing Police Departments in the State of California in the late 1990’s for racial profiling or (DWB) driving while black a term which was not well known at the time.
+She talked about whilst there she was constantly suing Police Departments in the State of California in the late 1990s for racial profiling or (DWB) driving while black a term which was not well known at the time.

 DWB was said to be a figment of people’s imagination according to Police and their supporters she quipped.